 While everyone enjoys the emotional, social and safety benefits that a dog’s presence can provide, those benefits do not constitute trained tasks that would transform a disabled person’s dog into a legitimate Service Dog under ADA.
 This standard means that the ADA does not apply to many dogs that function as therapy, emotional support and companion dogs.
 Under the ADA, service dogs must be harnessed, leashed, or tethered, unless these devices interfere with the service dog’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the dog through voice, signal, or other effective controls.
-This property does not charge the standard Dog Fee* for a Service Dog, nor is the Damage Deposit increased, however, the guest remains liable for any and all damage caused by people or dogs.
+The dog must not be left at the rental property alone.
+This property does not charge the standard Dog Fee* for a Service Dog, nor is the Damage Deposit increased, however, the guest remains liable for any and all damage and additional cleaning caused by people or dogs.

 WARNING: Those who pretend they are disabled, or that their pet is a Service Dog so that they may enter or stay in a hotel, house, apartment or condominium, or to exceed the boundaries of what is legal or ethical, are breaking federal law.
 In the State of Maine, the penalty is a fine of up to $1,000.
 There are legal options for traveling with your dog which you should consider.

-* Our standard Dog Fee is not waived for an Emotional Support Dog nor a Therapy Dog.
-Dog fees are waived for Service Dogs.
+* Our standard Dog Fee is not waived for dogs considered emotional support dogs or therapy dogs.
+Dog fees are waived for ADA Service Dogs only.